creativecreature/sturdyc/README.md

 ```

 With this setup, `sturdyc` is going to handle request deduplication, refresh
 buffering, and cache key permutations.
-You are going to get efficiency gain by
+You are going to gain efficiency by
 enabling batch refreshes, and latency improvements whenever you're able to
 serve from memory.